 It’s owned by the Snowdonia Society and leased out to the same owners of Tu Hwnt I’r Bont as an incredibly popular tearoom.

 Although the recorded history of this house isn’t well known, it’s thought to be a 15th century home that was built by two outlawed brothers!

 According to Welsh law, the house was built Ty Unos, or a house of the single night.

 According to Ty Unos, if you could build a house with four walls and have smoke coming out of it between sunset to sunrise, you got freehold of the land.
-Equally, afterwards, you could stand on all four corners, throw an axe and claim the land where the axe landed too!
+Equally, afterward, you could stand on all four corners, throw an axe and claim the land where the axe landed too!

 I stopped here for a late lunch after hiking and treated myself to their Ugly sausage sandwich.
 It was delicious and there was some incredibly friendly service.
 I would highly recommend stopping by!